The Light in the Forest (film): Plot

 In 1764 Pennsylvania, a young white boy raised by Native Americans and given the name True-son, is forced to return to white society following the signing of a peace treaty.

 True-son (whose birth name was Johnny) not wanting to leave his adoptive Indian family, tries to kill himself by eating a poisonous plant on the march back to his white family.
-Del (Fess Parker) stops him.
+Del stops him.

 True-son's Indian cousin joins him on the way to bring him gifts and messages from his Indian father.
 After True-son/Johnny's Indian cousin goes as far as he is allowed to go, Johnny's biological father comes to take him home.
 Del goes along to help, due to Johnny's resistance.

 He struggles to adjust to his white family and the towns people.
 One man in particular, his uncle Wilsey Owens, makes it especially hard for Johnny, and treats him like a "dirty Indian".

 A girl in the employ of the Wilsey Owen's family, Shenandoe, was orphaned when her whole family was killed/scalped by the Indians.
 She is obviously afraid of Native Americans and Johnny, but soon comes to realize they have many things in common and learns to love Johnny.
 Wilsey is jealous of Johnny and Shenandoe's affection for each other as he has eyes for her himself.